frederic-perez/AmE-dictionary/data/idioms.md

 __legit__ :three::hammer: /ləˈdʒɪt/
 __lemon law__ :two: A law requiring an automobile manufacturer or dealer to replace, repair, or refund the cost of an automobile that proves to be defective after purchase.
 An American law that protects purchasers of faulty cars.
 __lemon__ Something that is worthless or much less valuable than one was led to believe. _It sounded like a good deal at the time, but this car he sold me is a total lemon!_
-__lesson learned__ :two: The idiom “lesson learned’ refers to the knowledge or insight gained from a negative experience.
+__lesson learned__ :three: The idiom “lesson learned’ refers to the knowledge or insight gained from a negative experience.
 It implies that the experience was not enjoyable or desirable, but nevertheless provided a valuable learning opportunity.
 The phrase is often used to acknowledge a mistake or failure, but to also express an intention to learn from that mistake and avoid repeating it in the future.
 __let (someone) loose (on something)__ To allow someone to do something as they please, without supervision or control.
 __let (someone) off the hook__ To pardon, release, or allow someone to escape from blame, responsibility, obligation, or difficulty.
 __let (the) perfect be the enemy of (the) good__ To allow the demand, desire, or insistence for perfection to decrease the chances of obtaining a good or favorable result in the end.
 (Usually used in the negative as an imperative.)